 When you read the contract after you've signed it, only then do you become aware of how badly you've been taken in.

-Review about: Dish Network Internet Service.
+Product or Service Mentioned: Dish Network Internet Service.